-Although the trail might pose some physical challenge, you will be pleasantly surprised by the quality of the homemade food and tidiness of the beds in the huts along the way.
+Although the trail might pose some physical challenges, you will be pleasantly surprised by the quality of the homemade food and tidiness of the beds in the huts along the way.
 More experiences hikers would know that that is a very-very rate treat on a remote trail.

-The best time to hike is from late June to September. as it should save you from dealing with the snow.
+The best time to hike is from late June to September, as the summer should save you from dealing with the snow.